 Undergraduate Student Resources

-- Fall 2020 and Spring 2021: Economics P/NP Grading Option Policy Modifications: On November 5 2020, the College of Letter snad Science notified students of changes to how Passed/Not Passed (P/NP) grades can be used during the Fall 2020 and Spring 2021 semesters.
+- Fall 2020 through Summer 2021: Economics P/NP Grading Option Policy Modifications: On November 5 2020, the College of Letters and Science notified students of changes to how Passed/Not Passed (P/NP) grades can be used during the Fall 2020 and Spring 2021 semesters.
 Please see "L&S Fall 2020 and Spring 2021: Policy Modifications and FAQ" for full details.
-In light of this update, the Economics Department implemented P/NP grading option policy modifications for courses taken Fall 2020 and Spring 2021.
+On April 14, 2021, the College of Letters and Science announced that this policy will continue into Summer 2021.
+In light of this update, the Economics Department implemented P/NP grading option policy modifications for courses taken Fall 2020 through Summer 2021.

 - Spring 2020: Economics Academic Policy Updates: The events surrounding the Spring 2020 COVID-19 pandemic required the Economics department to adjust many undergraduate academic policies that will have impacts on students until Spring 2020 is no longer a semester on the adcademic transcript.
 This link provides a recap of the policy revisions.